garrett928/collective-homelab-stacks/ansible/README.md

  - `ansible all --list-hosts -i ./host-inventory.ini`
  - `ansible -i inventory-file groupname -m ping --user username --ask-pass`
     `-m` is for a module, in this case its ping. `--user` is a user on the remote machine
-- `ansible-playbook playbook-path --user username --ask-pass --ask-become-pass -i inventory-file`
+- `ansible-playbook playbook-path --user username --ask-pass --ask-become-pass -i inventory-file`  this will ask for the ssh password and the sudo password for the user
 -  `ansible-playbook discord-local-install.yml --user ghart --ask-become-pass` Running a playbook on localhost with become privilege

 # TODO